JanaKhanji/ProblemsSolution/README.md

-# LeetCode
+# LeetCode And HackerRank
-Solution for LeetCode problems
+Solution for LeetCode and HackerRank problems